stellar/awesome-stellar/README.md

 - [Rehive](https://rehive.com/) - Rehive is a platform and toolkit for building fintech apps on Stellar.

+- [Skyhitz](https://skyhitz.io/) - Skyhitz is a mobile platform where musicians can earn Stellar Lumens from their music videos.

 ## Stellar Asset Issuers (Anchors)

 - [AnchorUSD](https://www.anchorusd.com/) - Redeemable and stable cryptocurrency anchored 1-for-1 to the US dollar.
 All deposits are secured in US-domiciled bank accounts.